tve/motus-test-tags/README.md

 ------

 The Adafruit boards all have a Micro-USB connector.
-You will need to download the test tag firmware from github (here), install the programming software (Arduino), plug the board into a laptop and program the board, and then check out the results!
+You will need to download the test tag firmware from github (here), plug the board into a laptop and program the board, drag the downloaded file into the flash drive that appears, and then check out the results!
+That's about as easy as it gets...

+If you get a LiPO and intend to stick the tag into your pocket you should wrap some electrical tape around the board+LiPO to make a handy protected little package.
+Just keep the two connectors exposed so you can easy charge the LiPO and also unplug it when you are not using it...

 ### Antenna